-Even though PM2.5 levels fell in 2017, years of bad air pollution across China has led to many people installing air purifiers in their homes.
+Even though PM2.5 levels are falling, years of bad air pollution across China has led to many people installing air purifiers in their homes.
 Most of us are now breathing cleaner air at home, but what about when we are in public spaces?
 What’s the air like in that gym we go to, or in our favorite restaurant?

 Smart Air’s on a mission to find out, and this winter we’re starting with gyms.
 Who’d would want to wear a mask while working out?